 Student Affairs will assist students without family physicians to identify health programs in the community for which they may qualify.
 Students should report health/medical emergencies immediately to the ACC District Police Dispatch (call 911 or 512-223-1231) and to campus administration.

 Student Accident Insurance

-Austin Community College students purchase Student Accident Insurance by paying an Insurance Fee when they register and pay for classes.
-The Student Accident Insurance pays for injuries occurring from school sponsored activities related to their classes.
+Austin Community College (ACC) students purchase Student Accident Insurance by paying an Insurance Fee when they register and pay for classes.
+The Student Accident Insurance pays for injuries occurring from school-sponsored activities related to their classes.
 The insurance policy is a $25,000 maximum benefit per accident policy with a $25 deductible per claim.
 The policy pays for reasonable and customary charges for treatment of injuries.
 For more information, visit Student Insurance.